Information for U.S. Citizens in Russia – Travel Options Out of Russia

 • Latvia is not issuing visas for Russian citizens to enter the country at this time, including for accompanying Russian family members of U.S. citizen minors.

-• When crossing the land border from Russia to Latvia, please be prepared for extended waits.
-Wait time can be as long as 72-96 hours at times, with limited or no access to food, water or sanitary facilities.
+• There are extended waits to cross the land border from Russia to Latvia.
+The wait time can be as long as 72-96 hours, with limited or no access to food, water, or sanitary facilities.

 Lithuania